 2. Eye Makeup Removal

 For all patients with inflamed eyelids, products containing tea tree essential oil can be helpful.
 We recommend washing your face with a tea tree foaming face wash and using a tea tree bar soap (or other minimal-ingredient tea tree soap) on the rest of your body.
-This will help prevent demodex, and tea tree essential oil has anti-inflammatory properties as well.

 4. Hypochlorous Acid Eyelid Cleanser

 When bacteria begin to build up on the eyelids, they form biofilm.
 This substance is tough to penetrate with cleansing alone, and it acts like a fortress to protect bacteria.
 To remove biofilm, there are a few things you can do.
-Many eye doctor’s offices, especially those that treat dry eye disease often, have a BlephEx.
+Many eye doctor’s offices have a BlephEx system.
 This device is used by your doctor to uncap the meibomian glands and remove biofilm to allow your glands to release oil like they should.
 If your doctor doesn’t offer BlephEx, you could use the NuLids device at home.
 This device works in a similar fashion, except you’re the one using the device.
 It’s recommended to use NuLids nightly for best results.

 6. Warm Compress

 After you’ve cleaned your eyelids and removed the biofilm, the next step is a warm compress.
-Because posterior blepharitis causes the oil within your meibomian glands to become stagnant and hardened, heating the oil may help it release more easily.
+Because inflammation causes the oil within your meibomian glands to become stagnant and hardened, heating the oil may help it release more easily.
 Just like butter is hard when cold but liquid when warmed up, the same is true for your meibomian gland oils.
 Once they’re heated, they can be released into the tear film where they belong.
 Simply place a warm compress eye mask (we like this one with removable cover) in the microwave for 20 seconds and then lie it over your closed eyelids for 10-20 minutes.

 7. Decrease inflammation with diet - Green Smoothies